JamesClonk/backman/docs/usage.md

 See [metrics documentation](/docs/metrics.md) for response format.

 The `/metrics` endpoint can be disabled by setting `disable_metrics` to `true` (see [JSON configuration](/docs/configuration.md#json-properties)).
-The endpoint can also be made available without HTTP basic-auth protection, by setting `unprotected_metrics` to `true`.
+The endpoint can also be made available without *HTTP Basic Auth* protection, by setting `unprotected_metrics` to `true`.
 This is useful in Kubernetes deployments to allow Prometheus to scrape the endpoint without needing custom configuration for the credentials.
 For the same reason it also possible to disable logging output for any HTTP request going to the `/metrics` endpoint by setting `disable_metrics_logging` to `true`.

 ## On-demand backup with Cloud Foundry tasks